vicky-playground/portfolio-chat-demo/README.md

 Feel free to interact with the chatbot by typing **“What's her availability”** or **"What is her latest project?"** in the input and observe its response.
 ![ezgif com-video-to-gif](https://github.com/vicky-playground/portfolio-chat-demo/assets/90204593/59ca859c-d637-4c44-a167-791592882e49)

+‼️ This app is deployed on IBM Cloud, so the app resources and limits are not subject to Streamlit Cloud.